 Cost differences for larger or smaller units

-When it comes to painting a 3 room HDB flat in Singapore, the cost of the project can vary greatly depending on the size of the unit.
+When it comes to painting 3 room HDB cost in Singapore, the cost of the project can vary greatly depending on the size of the unit.
 Generally speaking, larger units will require more paint and supplies, which will increase the overall cost of the job.
 On the other hand, smaller units may require less paint and supplies, resulting in a lower total cost.

 It’s important to note that while smaller units may be cheaper to paint overall, they often require more attention to detail due to their size.
 This means that painters may need to spend more time ensuring that every nook and cranny is covered with paint, which can increase labour costs.
 Conversely, larger units may be easier and quicker to paint due to their size but will likely require more materials.